 Politecnico di Milano

-The Politecnico di Milano offers innovative programmes at all levels, within 3 schools of engineering, 2 schools of architecture and 1 school of design.
-Thanks to a strong internationalization policy, many programmes are taught entirely in English, attracting an ever increasing number of talented foreign students, which now form a diverse community from more than 100 different countries.
+The Politecnico di Milano offers innovative programs at all levels, within 3 schools of engineering, 2 schools of architecture and 1 school of design.
+Thanks to a strong internationalization policy, many programs are taught entirely in English, attracting an ever increasing number of talented foreign students, which now form a diverse community from more than 100 different countries.
 The overall number of international students exceeds 4000 out of 37000, the total number of the students currently enrolled, which creates an international environment and a cosmopolitan atmosphere.

 The “Laurea” is an undergraduate degree equivalent to a Bachelor of Science which is obtained after three years of study.
 The degree is designed to provide graduates with a solid foundation in core scientific subjects, in addition to specialized training.
 The third year of the program is spent gaining work experience through an internship at a company or studio.